ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    You can install either the Portable or Installer edition of MobaXterm.
 You will need to have admin privileges to install the Installer edition.
    The Portable edition does not require admin privileges, to use it **extract** the downloaded zip file and click **mobaxterm.exe**.

 #.
-Launch the MobaXterm application and click **Session** in the upper left of the window to start an SSH session.
+Launch the MobaXterm application and click **Session** in the upper left to start an SSH session.

    .. figure:: images/accessing/mobaxterm-terminal-session.png
       :alt: MobaXterm initial window with Session button circled.